quinck-io/potwire/README.md

 The goal of potwire is to provide a fast, standard, and safe method for data transfer between web or mobile clients and servers.

+Type safety is achieved by using `.proto`  files to define data structures and services, and **generating client and server code** from these definitions.
+This ensures that requests and response are used correctly on both sides.

 # Overview

 ## Potwire VS REST